 Standard water heaters—the most common type—use atmospheric venting.
 The vent consists of a vertical or upward-sloping vent duct that typically ties into a common vent.
 The system works solely through natural convection—based on the principle that hot air rises.
 Hot exhaust from the water heater naturally rises up through the vent and into the air outdoors, creating a draw that promotes this upward airflow.
 The power of the draw increases as the vent duct heats up.

 Atmospheric vent systems work well (and without electricity) if they are properly designed and the home does not have backdraft issues.
 Poorly designed vents commonly have insufficient draw and/or are highly susceptible to backdrafting.

-Power vent models come with a blower (often very quiet) installed on top of the water heater and can be used in both vertical and horizontal application.
+Water heaters with power venting come with an electric blower fan (often very quiet) installed on top of the water heater and can have either vertical or horizontal vent ducts.
 Since the vent does not rely on the buoyancy of hot air it can be run horizontally to the outside of the house.
-The blower cools the air so the vent can be run in PVC pipe and is easy to assemble.
+The blower cools the air so the vent can be run in PVC pipe (rather than metal, as is required with atmospheric venting) and is easy to assemble.

 The water heater must have a nearby electrical outlet for powering the fan.